 The Icon of the Seas size comparison clearly shows she’s the biggest ship out there.
 But bigger doesn’t always mean better.
 Some cruisers actually prefer smaller ships that can reach more unique ports, feel less overwhelming, and offer a quieter, more intimate vibe.

-That said, everything I’ve seen about Icon Class points to some seriously smart design choices.
+That said, everything I’ve seen about Icon Class points to some seriously smart design choices — and if you want my full early impressions, read my detailed Star of the Seas review to see where the class is heading next.
 From the split pool decks to the distinct neighborhoods, Royal Caribbean has worked hard to spread guests out and avoid that jam-packed feeling.
 And from what cruisers are saying, it actually works.

 Now, if you love having endless options — from waterparks and shows to hideaway lounges and family zones — then bigger is probably going to be better for you.
 But let’s not forget, even Freedom Class ships are huge by most standards.
 You don’t need to go straight to the top to have an epic cruise.